 WARNING: Visitors should be aware that this website includes images and names of deceased people that may cause sadness or distress to Aboriginal and Torres Strait Islander peoples.

-- Stories in the upper level gallery highlight the local and regional diversity of Aboriginal communities and enduring attachments to Country.
+- Upper level gallery, on the diversity of communities and enduring attachments to country

-- Stories in the lower gallery emphasise the effects of colonisation on Aboriginal and Torres Strait communities since the British arrived in 1788.
-These include first contact experiences, responses to colonisation, forced removal of children and their institutionalisation in missions and homes, and the fight for civil and land rights.
+- Lower level gallery, on the effects of colonisation since the British arrived in 1788, including first contact, forced removal of children, and the fight for civil and land rights

-- The Focus Gallery features Indigenous-themed exhibitions for up to 12 months.
+- Focus gallery, featuring special Indigenous exhibitions for up to 12 months

 - Open Collections, a massed display of 2000+ cultural artefacts.